Stock futures rebound following US-China trade deal concerns

 President Trump commented saying the U.S.-China trade deal is "fully intact."

-In Europe, London's FTSE is ladding 0.2 percent, Germany's DAX gained 0.6 percent and France's CAC was up 0.4 percent.
+In Europe, London's FTSE is adding 1 percent, Germany's DAX gained 2.3 percent and France's CAC was up 1.7 percent.

 In the Monday session, the S&P 500 rose 0.6 percent, after initially sliding following weakness in overseas markets as the number of coronavirus infections surpassed 9 million.